 Through our Christian values we promote happiness, care, consideration and respect for all, we build confidence, independence and self-esteem.
 Enjoying success within a healthy, safe, and stimulating environment, we learn in an engaging and exciting way.
 As life-long learners, everyone in our school community is encouraged to achieve excellence in all we do.

-We cannot wait to see how high our Year 6 of 2021-22 will soar!
+We cannot wait to see how high our Year 6 will soar!

 You are a Child of God.
 You are wonderfully made, dearly loved, and precious in His sight.
 Before God made you, He knew you… There is no one else like you!

 In the Autumn term, we learnt all about the first and second World Wars and the impact they had on Europe with a particular focus on Britain.
 We also learnt about some dances that were popular during the era and produced and performed our own Charleston!
 We hope you enjoy our music video.

 Why and what should we remember?
 What was ‘great’ about the ‘Great War’?

 The children will learn about the impact of the first World War on Britain and the wider world.
 They will apply their knowledge from previous year groups surrounding the idea of empire and potential reasons for conflict and will use this knowledge to make connections between events to form their own ideas.
 They will learn about the impact of WW1 on Europe as well as the Home Front (including changing traditional roles and responsibilities).
 They will also learn about the development of science and technology at this time, including changing warfare and technology.
 They will also learn about the impact of soldiers from around the world who fought during the first world war and consider the idea of Empire.
 They will also consider a range of ‘Big Questions’ about cowardice, conscription and the idea of justice and fairness, even in times of conflict.

 Are we all born free?
 Freedom: is it free?